 Let us have a debate on the facts.

 The Leader will have an ample chance to come in later.

-Obviously, the facts are disputed but nurses can produce evidence to show that they are-----
+Obviously, the facts are disputed, but nurses can produce evidence to show that they are-----

 We all have many anecdotes about how the health service is being affected.
 The other day I met a lady who told me about her experience.
 She went to hospital because she had a sore leg after falling off her bike.
 She ended up falling off a trolley and breaking a tooth because her concussion was so bad and the nurse in charge was on her own.
-It was not a case that the nurse had not looked after the woman properly but of the nurse in charge being completely stretched in every possible way to meet demands.
+It was not a case that the nurse had not looked after her properly but of the nurse in charge being completely stretched in every possible way to meet demands.
 I ask the Minister for Health to engage with the nurses in a meaningful manner to ensure the strike does not continue.
-We cannot have six days of Irish nurses being on strike.
+We cannot have six days of nurses being on strike.
 It is not helpful at all.

 I will make one point about Theresa May.
 What happened last night was possibly the greatest example of reneging in the history of politics.